 by Jason Wasserman MD PhD FRCPC

-Acute mucositis means inflammation of the tissue that covers the inside surface of the oral cavity which includes the lips, tongue, buccal mucosa (cheeks), gingiva (gums), floor of mouth, and palate.
-The tissue that covers the inside of the oral cavity is called mucosa and acute means that the inflammation is active or ongoing.
+Acute mucositis means inflammation of the tissue covering the inside surface of the oral cavity, which includes the lips, tongue, buccal mucosa (cheeks), gingiva (gums), floor of the mouth, and palate.
+The tissue covering the inside of the oral cavity is called mucosa, and acute means that the inflammation is active or ongoing.
 Another name for this condition is stomatitis.

 Common causes of acute mucositis include: